 The sessions are taught in Year 3-6 by a specialist teacher.
 Years 3-4 receive two 15-minute sessions of teaching a week.
 Year 5-6 receive 30 minutes of teaching once a week.
-Knowledge organisers should be displayed in the classroom and shared on Seesaw each half-term.
+Knowledge organisers should be stuck in books at the beginning of each half term as well as shared with families.
+Stickers with learning objectives and where appropriate, speaking frames/key vocabulary/children's work should be stuck in books and dated.